 Register online at www.ssat.org at any time or mail/fax a completed registration form to SSAT by the regular registration deadline.

 8. What fees are associated with the SSAT?

-The registration fee is $116.
+The registration fee is $132.
+There is a $45 late registration fee.
 Fee waivers are available for students who qualify.
 Request one by contacting the schools where you are applying.